travis-kuenzi/Mongo-Driven-Website-Term-Project/README.md

 It will contain our basic information and code
 We have another google doc📄 for discussing and Github project page💻 for project tracking

+Wk4 Update: Made an temporary gitignore
+    Will be working on our Mermaid Diagram

 WK3 Update:
 Set up a /gitignore
 Make a mermaid diagram for datatypes